 (A workshop ‘How to Design a Support Structure’ complements this lecture by giving hands-on exercises applied to a given site.)

-Infill refers to the individualized lay-out and fit-out of units – dwellings, workplaces, shops or similar – designed in response to the specific needs and priorities of the users.
-In Open Building projects this particular infill is possible by the separation from the base building, the collective ‘support structure’ enabling flexible infill.
+The noun Infill refers to the individualized lay-out of units such as dwellings, workplaces, shops or similar – designed to cater for to the user's needs and priorities.
+In Open Building projects this particular infill is made possible by a clear separation of the infill from the base-building or support.
+The support offers capacity to contain the infill.

-This lecture is an introduction to infill practice illustrated by executed projects.
-Participants examine guiding questions, such as:
+This lecture deals with the design practice of infill practice and is illustrated by real projects.
+Lecture participants examine guiding questions, such as:

-• How to organize the parcellation of a support structure. • How to structure the private user participation?
-How to consult users in interior design? • What are appropriate tools like furniture cards, true-scale model, 3D drawings with cost and rent calculation? • How to ensure accesses, fire safety, heating comfort, and privacy? • How to coordinate the dwelling layouts, facades, piping and wiring etcetera? • How to execute the production and assemblage of infill components in a large project?
+• How to organize the parcellation of a support. • How to structure the private user participation?
+How to consult users in interior design? • What are appropriate tools for user participation?
+Think of furniture cards, scale one-to-one models, 3D drawings with attached cost and rent calculation? • How to ensure accesses, fire safety, heating comfort, and privacy of the units? • How to coordinate the dwelling layouts, facades, piping and wiring and so on? • How to organize the production and assemblage of infill parts in a large project?

 5. Transformation of Slums into Urban Districts

-In this context, Open Building could offer a solution, providing serviced construction sites within collective support structures in efficient and affordable ways that the user-occupants can leverage for self-managed construction.
-This hybrid approach, bridging the gap between formal top-down and community-drive bottom-up processes, allows harvesting the entrepreneurial and proactive approach of the informal sector within a publicly controlled formal and organized environment.
+This hybrid approach, bridging the gap between formal public top-down and community-drive bottom-up activities, combines the entrepreneurial and proactive approach of the informal sector within a publicly controlled and organized environment.

-The lecture introduces the proposal for a pilot project of low-rise high-density ‘support structures’ for safe and livable communities.
-For example, solid three-floor support structures allow residents to develop their own homes, workplaces, small commercial and cultural activities – and can even accommodate schools, clinics or other public amenities.
-Roofs may be utilized for urban agriculture, solar energy and/or rainwater harvesting.
-Courtyards can be used for economic and social activities and/or for environmental gains, for example through grey water reuse.
+The lecture proposes a pilot project of low-rise high-density base-buildings for safe and livable communities.
+A solid three-floor support structure around courtyards and streets allows residents to develop their own homes, workplaces, small commercial and cultural activities – and could even accommodate schools, clinics or other public services.
+Roofs may be utilized for urban agriculture, solar energy and collecting rainwater.
+Courtyards could be used for economic and social activities as well as for environmental gains, for example through the reuse of grey water.

-The transformation of a poor housing area into this high density urban settlement will create an enabling environment that can trigger local economic development, provide a platform for social organizing and self-help, and sustain life-affirming employment opportunities for the urban poor – thereby, addressing some of the most pressing development challenges captured in the Sustainable Development Goals.
+The transformation of a poor housing area into this high density urban settlement will create an environment that triggers local economic development, provides a platform for social organization and self-help, and offers employment for the urban poor.
+This is in line with the challenges captured in the Sustainable Development Goals.